CardiBat/ROS-on-RISCV/README-ENG.md

 ### [NOTE]:
-The reason we add various paths at each compilation is because we have not installed ROS2 on CISC, and thus classic commands such as:
+The reason we add various paths at each compilation is because we have not installed ROS2 on x86 or ARM, and thus classic commands such as:

 ```sh
 ros2 run my_package_2 my_node_2